srikrish2812/info621_project/README.md

 	│── logs/
 	│   ├── baseline/            # Logs for baseline model
 	│   └── model_reasoning/     # Logs for model with reasoning
 	│── pics/				 	 # PNG files for repository
-	│── src/
+	│── pretrained_results/		 # .csv file for the predictions of pretrained model │── finetuned_results/		 # .csv file for the predictions of finetuned model │── src/
 	│   ├── config/              # Configuration for models
 	│   ├── notebooks/           # Code for experiments and exploratory data analysis